Autonomous patch-clamp robot for functional characterization of neurons in vivo: development and application to mouse visual cortex

 Project

-Tools for recording high-speed brain dynamics
+Tools for recording brain signaling dynamics

 View Project